StefanBuchman/aws-appsync-chat-workshop/README.md

     More info [here](https://docs.aws.amazon.com/amplify/latest/userguide/deploy-backend.html).

-3. Repeat Steps 3 to 6 from the [Back End Setup](#back-end-setup) in the previous section.
-Do not perform step 7 (`amplify push`).
+3. Repeat Steps 3 to 6 from the [Back-end Setup Instructions](#launch-a-serverless-chat-application-with-aws-amplify) in the previous section.

+   **Do not perform step 7 (`amplify push`).**

 4. Commit the changes to your forked repository.
 A new folder `amplify` will be commited with the project details.

 5. Connect your repository to the [Amplify Console](https://console.aws.amazon.com/amplify/home?#/create) as per the instructions [here](https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html), making sure the name of the branch in your repository matches the name of the environment configured on `amplify init` (i.e. master).

 When prompted with "_We detected a backend created with the Amplify Framework.
 Would you like Amplify Console to deploy these resources with your frontend?_", select **"YES"** and provide or create an IAM role with appropriate permissions to build the backend resources

 6. Wait for the build, deployment and verification steps

 ---